OratorMurambiwa/AI-Powered-Stroke-System/README.md

 * Weight file: `ml/MedStroke.pt` (placeholder) loaded by `model_loader.py`.
 * `services/scan_service.py` calls model for classification probabilities.
 * Predictions saved onto Visit: `prediction_label`, `prediction_confidence`.
-* (Current doctor view has prediction section removed per latest adjustments; patient view still shows placeholders.)
+* Doctor view shows a compact prediction confidence breakdown when available.

 Performance caveats: CPU inference only; large model weights may slow initial load.

 ---
 ## 10. Image Annotation
 * Implemented with `streamlit-drawable-canvas`.
-* Canvas loads the actual scan as background.
+* Canvas loads the actual scan as background for editing.
+* Doctor view: the composed annotated image preview below the canvas has been removed; edits happen only within the canvas.
 * On save:
-	1. Drawn overlay (RGBA) merged with base scan using alpha compositing.
+	1. Drawn overlay (RGBA) is merged with base scan and written to a composed PNG.
-	2. Saved PNG: `data/uploads/annotations/visit_<id>.png`.
-	3. JSON drawing data saved for re-loading / future edits.
+	2. The JSON drawing data is also saved so you can reload and keep editing.
-* Patients see annotated version first; can expand to view original.
+* Patient view may display the composed annotation where applicable.

 ---
-## 11. Treatment Plan Generation
+## 11. Treatment Plan (Inline)
-* Doctor clicks “Generate Treatment Plan”.
-* Prompt engineered to produce exactly 5 concise, plain-text, numbered recommendations.
-* Sanitization removes markdown/intended formatting, enforces numbering.
-* Doctor can edit before saving; stored in `Treatment.plan_text`.
-* Patient portal shows saved plan if available.
+* On the doctor case view (`pages/d_view_case.py`):
+	- Click “Generate Treatment Plan” to draft a 5-point plan.
+	- Edit in the inline editor and click “Save Treatment Plan”.
+	- Saved plans immediately display under the Treatment Plan section.
+* Storage rules:
+	- Plans are saved to `Treatment` and tied strictly to the current `visit_id`, plus `patient_code` and `patient_name` for safety.
+	- Plans from other visits or patients will not display.
+* OpenAI SDK: the app uses the v1 client.
+Ensure `OPENAI_API_KEY` is set and `openai>=1.40.0` is installed.

 OpenAI usage is optional; absence of a key simply blocks generation.

 ---
-## 12. ICD-10 Code Search
+## 12. ICD-10 Code (Inline)
-* Uses NLM Clinical Tables API (`icd10cm`).
+* Inline search on the doctor case view powered by NLM Clinical Tables API.
-* Selected code stored on the Visit (`icd_code`).
-* Patient & doctor views display code plus resolved description when available.
+* Save writes the selected code to `Visit.icd_code`.
+* You can switch between view and edit modes without leaving the page.

+## 13. tPA Eligibility Logic
+* Time window: NOT eligible if onset-to-now > 4.5 hours.
+* Imaging rules:
+	- No scan → result is Indeterminate (neither true nor false) with a clear reason.
+	- If model predicts hemorrhage/bleeding (or related terms), tPA is NOT eligible.
+* Vitals and labs (BP, INR, glucose) can disqualify as implemented.

+## 14. Time Handling (UTC)
+* All timestamps and `onset_time` values are stored and displayed as timezone-aware UTC.
+* Naive datetime inputs are coerced to UTC to avoid runtime errors.

 ---
 ## 13. Session & Navigation